zlt0518/MIE1628-2025S-Cloud-Based-Data-Analytics/A1/README.md

 Setting up Hadoop with Docker and using MapReduce framework: https://medium.com/@guillermovc/setting-up-hadoop-with-docker-and-using-mapreduce-framework-c1cd125d4f7b

-The entire installation should take less than 20 min
+The entire installation should take less than 1 hr